mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_read_prefs_destroy.rst

 Description
 -----------

 Frees a read preference and all associated resources.
+Does nothing if ``read_prefs`` is NULL.